rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-upgrade.md

 5. Mac users
     -  Mac users will want to ensure their IMAP folders are mapped correctly through their Mac/Apple Mail Client before scheduling this migration.
 If not correctly mapped we have seen duplicated folders created under their Exchange account.

+### Items migrated

+- Mail stored in webmail.
+You can verify what email is stored in webmail by logging in at apps.rackspace.com
+- Calendar and Contact data stored in Rackspace Webmail is **not guaranteed to migrate but will be attempted**.
+We recommend backing up your contact data to a .csv file through the Rackspace Webmail.
+- Users will remain members of any aliases or lists they are a part of.

+### Items NOT migrated

+**Task and Notes in Rackspace Webmail**
+**Auto-Saved and Group Contacts in Rackspace Webmail** **Flags in Flagged Messages**
+**Passwords**
+**Forwarding**
+**Safelists/Blacklists**
+**Custom Signatures**
+**Rules & Alerts**
+**Sharepoint Permissions and Sharepoint User Settings** **Outlook settings (Categories, Junk Folder Settings, Delegate permissions, Folder permissions, Archive Settings, and Autocomplete settings/NK2)**

+### Ready to move from Rackspace Email to Microsoft Exchange

+Once you have prepared all of your users to migrate from Rackspace Email to Microsoft Exchange you will want to schedule your migration.

+1. Submit a ticket through your Cloud Office Control Panel or contact support directly.

+2. You will receive your migration plan via support ticket.
+You must read this plan carefully and respond to the ticket with the following:

+    - Confirm you have read and fully understand the migration plan.
+    - List a date and time you would like to schedule the migration.

+    Warning: Users will not have access to email once the migration has started.

+    - List all email addresses that you would like to migrate

+3. Reply to the ticket with all of the needed information or with and questions you have about the migration plan.

+4.